b38tn1k/scarysplice/README.md

 In Github Desktop, select the repository you wish to work on.
 Click 'Fetch origin'.
 If anything has changed, you can then click 'Pull origin' to download the updated project.

-In Finder, navigate to the project directory, right click the .xml file and choose the Quick Action 'unpack from git'.
+In Finder, navigate to the project directory, delete the exisiting .als, right click the .xml file and choose the Quick Action 'unpack from git'.
 This will overwrite the .als file that exists with the up to date project file.
 Open that .als and make some beautiful music!